Eye Society and Vision Express donate 1,000 frames to CEU School of Optometry outreach program

-Recently, Branded Lifestyle, Inc. (BLI) and Eye Society, Inc. (ESI), parent company of Vision Express in the Philippines, donated 1,000 pairs of eyewear frames worth almost 2 million pesos to Centro Escolar University School of Optometry, which conducts community outreach program to various communities in Manila, where underprivileged residents are in need of corrective eyewear.
+Recently, Vision Express Philippines donated 1,000 pairs of eyewear frames worth almost 2 million pesos to Centro Escolar University School of Optometry, which conducts community outreach program to various communities in Manila, where underprivileged residents are in need of corrective eyewear.

 (L-R) Dr. Elena Borromeo – Dean, School of Optometry-CEU, Dr. Teresa R. Perez – VP for Academic Affairs-CEU, Dr. Ma.
-Cristina Padolina, President-CEU, Neelam Gopwani, AVP-Branded Lifestyle, Inc. and Eye Society, Inc., Ms. Farrah Rodriguez, Business Development Head-Eye Society, Inc.
+Cristina Padolina, President-CEU, Neelam Gopwani, AVP of Vision Express,., Ms. Farrah Rodriguez, Business Development Manager of Vision Express.

 The frames will benefit marginalized residents its communities in Pandacan, Quiapo and Binondo districts in Manila as part of the outreach program of CEU School of Optometry and celebration of World Sight Day.
 It has been a yearly affair for the college to send its students to the poor communities to make corrective eyeglasses to the residents there.

 According to Dr. Elena Borromeo, dean at CEU School of Optometry, the university has a very strong tradition of helping people through its community outreach services.
 “The programs of our university have always been servicing communities.
 Social responsibilty is a big thing for us.
 We are teaching our students the value of helping these communities.”